-Additionally, notwithstanding the above, the Company is in preliminary discussions regarding a number of potential options to raise capital, certain of which may result in significant dilution to existing shareholders if completed, provided that any future transactions will be structured to comply with all Nasdaq stockholder approval requirements, and as such, are expected to either be sold at or above market, or will be subject to stockholder approval.
+Additionally, notwithstanding the above, the Company has been, and currently is, in discussions regarding a number of potential options to raise capital, certain of which may result in significant dilution to existing shareholders if completed, provided that any future transactions will be structured to comply with all Nasdaq stockholder approval requirements, and as such, are expected to either be sold at or above market, offered in such a manner to be considered a public offering, or will be subject to stockholder approval.
 Future offering transactions may include common stock, warrant coverage, or other convertible securities, with such terms as approved by the Board of Directors of the Company, again, subject in all cases to applicable Nasdaq stockholder approval rules and guidance where applicable.
+As of the date of this proxy statement, the Company has not agreed to any definitive funding terms or finalized any offering structures, and there can be no assurance additional capital is available at terms favorable or agreeable to the Company, if at all.